-Supporting the SDGs (Sustainable Development Goals) set by the United Nations for the Agenda2030, the Global Thinking Foundation focuses on Goal 4 (Quality of Education), offering scholarships to talented, less fortunate students; Goal 5 (Gender Equality), organising financial literacy courses for women; and Goal 8 (Decent Work and Economic Growth), sponsoring projects for citizens’ social, economic and financial inclusion.
+Supporting the 17 SDGs (Sustainable Development Goals) set by the United Nations for the Agenda2030, Global Thinking Foundation focuses on Goal 4 (Quality of Education), offering scholarships to talented, well-off students; Goal 5 (Gender Equality), organising financial literacy courses for women; and Goal 8 (Decent Work and Economic Growth), sponsoring projects for citizens’ social, economic and financial inclusion.

-The Foundation promotes financial literacy, encouraging a culture of responsible management of investment and savings, through projects of economic citizienship, following an enriched approach to the themes of economics and finance towards vulnerable groups.
+The Foundation promotes the spread of financial literacy, encouraging an aware culture of responsible management of investment and savings, through projects of economic citizenship, following an enriched approach to the themes of economy and finance towards vulnerable groups.

-The Global Thinking Foundation offers its resources to help savers, from families to retail investors, aiming to develop one’s financial knowledge and competencies.
-The Foundation operates nationwide, with several activities and projects, pursuing exclusively public interests and social values.
+Global Thinking Foundation offers its resources to help savers, from families to individual savers, to develop one’s financial knowledge and competences.
+The Foundation operates nationwide, with several activities and projects, pursuing exclusively public utility and social solidarity.

-Financial behaviour and decisions (such as children education, budgeting and pension plans) of an individual inevitably influence his or her wellbeing, as well as his or her family’s: a responsible, informed and intelligent choice, along with an objective judgement, is the key to achieve a suitable management of one’s economic resources.
-In order to achieve such goal, one must acquire adequate financial competencies.
+Financial behaviour and decisions (such as children education, budgeting and pension plans) of an individual inevitably affect personal and family wellbeing, from the planning and sustainability of children’s studies to retirement: informed choice, intelligent and informed consumption along with an objective judgement, are the key to achieve a proper management of the personal economy which can only be achieved through adequate financial skills.

-establishes a high school curricula, enriched with a range of optional subjects to prepare students for the new work pool, such as foreign languages, economic and digital competencies.
+provided an educational offer for high schools, enriched with a range of optional subjects to prepare students for the new work pool, such as foreign languages, economic and digital skills.
 The initiative of work-based learning for high schools and technical schools is guaranteed for the last three years of the entire cycle.

 The Committee for the planning and coordination of financial education activities was established in August with the task of planning and promoting awareness-raising and financial education initiatives to measurably improve the skills of Italian citizens in matters of savings, investments, social security, insurance.
 The Committee is composed of eleven members and is chaired by a director, appointed by the Minister of Economy and Finance in agreement with the Minister of Education, university and scientific research among personalities with proven skills and experience in the sector.
-Different members by the director, chosen with the same criteria, are designated: by the Minister of Economy and Finance, by the Minister of Education, University and Research, by the Minister of Economic Development, by the Minister of Labor and Social Policies, by Bank of Italy, by the National Commission for Companies and the Stock Exchange (CONSOB), by the Institution for insurance supervision (IVASS), the Pension Fund Supervisory Commission (COVIP), the National Consumer and User Council and the Supervisory Body keeping the register of financial consultants (OCF).
+The members other than the director, chosen with the same criteria, are appointed by :the Minister of Economy and Finance, the Minister of Education, University and Research, the Minister of Economic Development, the Minister of Labor and Social Policies, Bank of Italy, the National Commission for Companies and the Stock Exchange (CONSOB), the Institute for insurance supervision (IVASS), the Pension Fund Supervisory Commission (COVIP), the National Council of Consumers and Users and the Supervisory Body keeping the Register of financial Advisors (OCF).